 Fiji is comprised of 330 islands with a vast selection of possible holiday destinations.
-See below for a description of the Fiji accommodation, resorts and hotels we have to offer in each region.
-Viti Levu is the largest island in Fiji.
-Nadi is the entry point for most international visitors, while Suva, on the east coast is the country's capital.
+The wide range of Fiji accommodation, resorts and hotels on offer in each region are almost as diverse as Fiji itself.
+Viti Levu is the largest island in Fiji and offers a great range of family friendly resorts.
+Nadi is the entry point for most international visitors while on the east coast, Suva is the country's capital.
 The second largest island is Vanua Levu, north-east of Viti Levu.
 It's a serene and peaceful region full of authentic villages and Fijian culture.
-Check out our specific pages featuring family friendly resorts and Fiji honeymoons & packages
+The outer islands such as the Mamanucas are a favourite for Fiji honeymoons and packages.

 20 minutes drive south of Nadi is Denarau Island, a man-made development of waterways and gardens.
 It's home to one of the world's finest golf courses and Denarau Marina is the base for many cruise operators.
 On the waterfront are the Westin Denarau Island Resort & Spa, Sheraton Fiji Resort, Sheraton Denarau Villas and the Radisson Fiji - Denarau Island.
 Right next to Port Denarau Marina is the Golf Terrace Apartments.
 A Denarau Island shuttle makes regular stops at the Golf Terraces Apartments giving easy access to restaurants and other resorts and their facilities on the Island.